Guadalupe Tuñón

 Winner of the Aaron Wildavsky Award for the best dissertation on religion and politics, APSA 2020

-"Disrupting Compliance: The Impact of a Randomized Tax Holiday in Uruguay" (with Thad Dunning, Felipe Monestier, Rafael Piñeiro and Fernando Rosenblatt).
-[Under Review]
+"Disrupting Compliance: The Impact of a Randomized Tax Holiday in Uruguay" (with Thad Dunning, Felipe Monestier, Rafael Piñeiro and Fernando Rosenblatt) [Revise and resubmit]

 "Freedom in Oppressive Societies: How Emancipation Led to Imprisonment in Buenos Aires, 1820--1830" (with Valentin Figueroa)